YumengLiang/FG-LiquID/README.md

 scipy 1.4.1

+The dataset of 30 kinds of liquids is uploaded here:  https://github.com/YumengLiang/dataset-of-mmwave

-If this code helps, please star it and cite our paper as following:
+If this code and dataset helps, please star it and cite our paper as following:

 Yumeng Liang, Anfu Zhou, Huanhuan Zhang, Xinzhe Wen, Huadong Ma:
 FG-LiquID: A Contact-less Fine-grained Liquid Identifier by Pushing the Limits of Millimeter-wave Sensing.
 Proc.
 ACM Interact.
 Mob.
 Wearable Ubiquitous Technol.
 5(3): 116:1-116:27 (2021)